b-cubed-eu/documentation/src/content/docs/guides/occurrence-cube.md

 4. This measure SHOULD use the same grid assignment method (see [Table 4](#grid-assignment-methods)) as selected for the spatial dimension.
 5. This measure SHOULD NOT increase the number of records in the cube.
 For example, grid cells that are occupied by the higher taxon, but not by the focal taxon, SHOULD NOT be included.
 6. The higher taxon rank SHOULD be defined by the user:
     - It SHOULD either be `genus`, `family`, `order`, `class`, `phylum`, `kingdom` or life (all kingdoms).
     - The rank MUST be higher than the selected rank for the taxonomic dimension (see [Table 1](#taxonomic-categories)), e.g. only `phylum`, `kingdom` or life are valid for a cube at class level (`classKey`).
     - family SHOULD be selected by default for cubes with a taxonomic dimension at taxon level (`acceptedKey`, `taxonKey`), species level (`speciesKey`) or genus level (`genusKey`).
 The direct higher rank SHOULD be selected by default for other cubes with a higher taxonomic dimension.
     - It SHOULD NOT be possible to select more than one rank.
 Note that it is theoretically possible to provide this measure for all (higher) ranks.
     - If a taxon does not have a parent at the selected rank, its target occurrence count SHOULD be NULL.
 7. Other measures than target occurrence count MAY be considered, including:
     - Number of days observed.
     - Number of observers (`recordedBy`).
 Note that this value is not controlled and can lead to higher numbers than expected.

-{:#example-target-occurrence-counts .mt-4 .mb-1}
+<span id="example-target-occurrence-counts"></span>
 **Table 8:** Example of target occurrence counts at `genus` level for a cube with taxonomic and temporal dimensions.

 speciesKey | year | count | genusCount